keras-team/autokeras/mkdocs/docs/start.md

 ## Example

 We show an example of image classification on the MNIST dataset, which is a famous benchmark image dataset for hand-written digits classification.
-Auto-Keras support different types of data inputs.
+Auto-Keras supports different types of data inputs.

 #### Data with numpy array (.npy) format.